swagtoy/treebird/docs/INSTALL.md

 ###### Debian

-`# apt install libcurl4-gnutls-dev libpcre2-dev libfcgi-dev base-devel`
+`# apt install libcurl4-gnutls-dev libpcre2-dev libfcgi-dev build-essential perl libperl-dev libtemplate-perl`

 ###### Void GNU/Linux

-`# xbps-install libcurl libcurl-devel base-devel pcre2 pcre2-devel fcgi fcgi-devel`
+`# xbps-install libcurl libcurl-devel base-devel pcre2 pcre2-devel fcgi fcgi-devel perl-Template-Toolkit`

 ###### Arch

-`# pacman -S curl base-devel`
+`# pacman -S curl base-devel perl perl-template-toolkit`

+###### Gentoo

+TODO

 Create a copy of `config.def.h` at `config.h`, edit the file with your information

-Run `make`.
+Run `make`. (**hint:** Pass -j3 to speed up compilation).
 This will also clone mastodont-c, and compile both it and Treebird.

 If you `fossil update` any changes, `make update` should be run after updating

-## Perl dependencies
+## Perl dependencies manual install

+**Note:** You **WONT** need to do this if your distribution above included all the deps (Template Toolkit)

+At the moment, all of them listed above do, but if your distro is nonstandard, keep reading:

+---

 Treebird renders most of the content that you see in Perl using the Template Toolkit.